 It should be noted that only the user creating and sending documents is charged this monthly fee.
 Those receiving contracts are not required to pay anything in order to sign them.
 In fact, they don’t even need to create their own account.

-Zapier allows its users to create integrations and automations between apps that normally wouldn’t communicate with each other.
-For example, a new email received in Gmail can be set to automatically save any attachments to a Dropbox folder and alert you via Slack.
+Last, but not least, we have Zapier, which allows its users to create integrations and automations between apps that normally wouldn’t communicate with each other.
+For example, a new email received in Gmail can be programmed to automatically download all included attachments to a Dropbox folder and alert you via Slack.

-The best part is, all these integrations and automations can be built with just a few clicks of your mouse; no coding required.
-Just select your business software of choice (this productivity app works with over 1,000 other tools, so your favorites are bound to be included) and start building customized workflows.
+The best part is, all of these integrations and automations can be built with just a few clicks of your mouse; no coding required.
+Just select your business software of choice (this productivity app works with over 1,500 other tools, so your favorites are bound to be included) and start building customized workflows.

 You’ll save hours every week and become much more productive when you let Zapier handle monotonous tasks like data entry for you.
-After a 14 day free trial, plans cost $20 a month and beyond depending on the features you want.
+After a 14 day free trial, plans cost $20 a month and beyond, depending on the features you want.

 Discover the Best Productivity Apps for You

 If you want to become more productive in 2021 (and who doesn’t) the ten apps listed in this blog post will help.
 We encourage you to investigate each of them yourself, sign up for the free trials, and see if they can assist you in getting more done in less time.